History of quantum field theory: Incorporating special relativity

 It was evident from the beginning that a proper quantum treatment of the electromagnetic field had to somehow incorporate Einstein's relativity theory, which had grown out of the study of classical electromagnetism.
 This need to put together relativity and quantum mechanics was the second major motivation in the development of quantum field theory.
-Pascual Jordan and Wolfgang Pauli showed in 1928 that quantum fields could be made to behave in the way predicted by special relativity during coordinate transformations (specifically, they showed that the field commutators were Lorentz invariant).
-A further boost for quantum field theory came with the discovery of the Dirac equation, which was originally formulated and interpreted as a single-particle equation analogous to the Schrödinger equation, but unlike the Schrödinger equation, the Dirac equation satisfies both the Lorentz invariance, that is, the requirements of special relativity, and the rules of quantum mechanics.

-The Dirac equation accommodated the spin-1/2 value of the electron and accounted for its magnetic moment as well as giving accurate predictions for the spectra of hydrogen.
+Pascual Jordan and Wolfgang Pauli showed in 1928 that quantum fields could be made to behave in the way predicted by special relativity during coordinate transformations.
+Specifically, they showed that the field commutators were Lorentz invariant.
+Quantum field theory received a further boost from the discovery of the Dirac equation, which was originally formulated and interpreted as a single-particle equation analogous to the Schrödinger equation.
+Unlike the Schrödinger equation, the Dirac equation satisfies both Lorentz invariance, i.e. the requirements of special relativity, and the rules of quantum mechanics.
+The Dirac equation took into account the spin-1/2 value of the electron and its magnetic moment, and also provided accurate predictions for the spectra of hydrogen.

-The attempted interpretation of the Dirac equation as a single-particle equation could not be maintained long, however, and finally it was shown that several of its undesirable properties (such as negative-energy states) could be made sense of by reformulating and reinterpreting the Dirac equation as a true field equation, in this case for the quantized "Dirac field" or the "electron field", with the "negative-energy solutions" pointing to the existence of anti-particles.
-This work was performed first by Dirac himself with the invention of hole theory in 1930 and by Wendell Furry, Robert Oppenheimer, Vladimir Fock, and others.
-Erwin Schrödinger, during the same period that he discovered his famous equation in 1926, also independently found the relativistic generalization of it known as the Klein–Gordon equation but dismissed it since, without spin, it predicted impossible properties for the hydrogen spectrum.
-(See Oskar Klein and Walter Gordon.)
+The attempt to interpret the Dirac equation as a single-particle equation did not last long, however, and it eventually became apparent that some of its undesirable properties, such as states of negative energy, could be explained by reformulating and reinterpreting the Dirac equation as a true field equation.
+The quantized "Dirac field" or "electron field" was introduced, with the "solutions of negative energy" pointing to the existence of antiparticles.
+This work was performed first by Dirac himself with the invention of hole theory in 1930 and by Wendell Furry, Robert Oppenheimer, Vladimir Fock and others.

+Erwin Schrödinger, during the same period that he discovered his equation in 1926, also independently found the relativistic generalization of it known as the Klein–Gordon equation but dismissed it since, without spin, it predicted impossible properties for the hydrogen spectrum.
+Refer also to the work of Oskar Klein and Walter Gordon.
 All relativistic wave equations that describe spin-zero particles are said to be of the Klein–Gordon type.